 - Valid Passport

-- Valid Employment Authorization Document (EAD) if on approved OPT (this is technically not a travel document but is helpful to have with you)
+- Valid Employment Authorization Document (EAD) if on approved OPT (this is technically not a travel document)

 - Job offer letter or job confirmation letter